-How condoms protect against STD's and STI's: Condoms are effective in preventing transmission of sexually transmitted infections- such as HIV, chlamydia, hepatitis B gonorrhea and trichomonas- is similar to the effectiveness rate for pregnancy protection with a condom, or 80 to 98 percent.
+How condoms protect against STD's and STI's: Condoms are effective in preventing transmission of sexually transmitted infections- such as HIV, chlamydia, hepatitis B gonorrhea and trichomonas- is similar to the effective rate for pregnancy protection with a condom, or 80 to 98 percent.
 Protection from STIs that cause genital sores, such as herpes, and chancroid, and chancroid, or from human papillomavirus (HPV)—genital warts—is gradually decreased because the condom cannot cover all of the areas that could transmit the infection or diseases.

-1. Does not require advance planning to put it on or you need not visit the clinic, or a prescription
+1. Does not require advance planning to put it on or you need not visit the clinic or a prescription

 2. Inexpensive, cheap and readily available at any drug store

 3. Condom be carried easily and discreetly by men and women

 4. A condom is a currently available method of protection against STIs, including HIV, and may help prevent cervical cancer